Harris Academy Purley

 - Be sure to include at least 3 different schools on your preference form.

 If you are unhappy that you did not receive an offer of a school place at Harris Academy Purley, you have the right to lodge an independent appeal with us.
 This must be done by the deadline shown below.
+Please complete the appeals form, linked at the bottom of this webpage.

 CAF forms returned to home Local Authority